AAdewunmi/Diabetes-Risk-Prediction-Project/README.md

 1.  **Data Loading:** Loads the `diabetes.csv` dataset.
 2.  **Data Preprocessing:** Cleans and prepares the data for analysis.
 3.  **Exploratory Data Analysis (EDA):** Explores the data through summary statistics.
+6.  **Model Training:** Trains a logistic regression model to predict diabetes risk.
+7.  **Model Evaluation:** Assesses the performance of the trained model.
+6.  **Model Explainability & Interpretability:**
+Use model interpretability tools such as SHAP or LIME to explain the predictions of the machine learning model, especially for sensitive areas like healthcare.
+7.  **Feature Importance Analysis:**

+7.  **Data Science (End-To-End) Pipeline:**

 4.  **Data Visualisation:** Creates informative plots to understand data patterns.
 5.  **Statistical Analysis:** Performs statistical tests to gain insights.
-6.  **Model Training:** Trains a logistic regression model to predict diabetes risk.
-7.  **Model Evaluation:** Assesses the performance of the trained model.

 You can run all these steps using the `main.py` script.